This is a detailed guide about Kota, Rajasthan.

 Is the city of a million hearts –

-Formerly known as Kotah, Kota is the third most populous city of Rajasthan after Jaipur and Jodhpur.
+Formerly known as Kotah, Kota in Rajasthan is the third populous after Jaipur and Jodhpur.

 Well known for its Coaching Industry, Kota, Rajasthan also has a name for its unique fabric Kota Doria and the lip smacking snack, Kota Kachori.